mkmat/Z1plus-code/README.md

 This error appears if the time step in your lammps dump file exceeds 2147483647, the largest default-sized integer.

+## Error message: Z1+ crashed if Z1+ is applied to a sheared lammps data file

+Please download the updated Z1+import-lammps.pl file from the scripts directory and replace your existing file by the new one.
+There is no need to reinstall Z1+.
+The error was due to a missing line (marked by 13 nov 2024).

 ## How to cite the Z1+ code?

     M. Kröger, J. D. Dietz, R. S. Hoy and C. Luap,